 Consequences of Failure to Improve:

-I have read the information outlined in this letter of admonishm

-Although I may not agree with the assessment of my supervisor, I improvements in the areas of deficiency and follow the suggest

-may be recommended for suspension, demotion, non-reemploy
+I have read the information outlined in this letter of admonishment and plan for improvement.
+Although I may not agree with the assessment of my supervisor, I understand that if I do not make improvements in the areas of deficiency and follow the suggestions listed within this letter that I may be recommended for suspension, demotion, non-reemployment, or dismissal.

 Teacher Signature: Date:

 Principal Signature: Date:

-Source: ThoughtCo.56 ·
+Source: ThoughtCo.56